-These patterns also hold when calculating the average absolute relative error (AARE) in estimates of spawning biomass across replicates (Fig. 5).
+These patterns also hold for the average absolute relative error (AARE) in estimates of spawning biomass across replicates (Fig. 5).
 During the “fishing” period (years 26-80), the AARE in estimates of spawning biomass is generally less than 0.04 for all estimation methods and all levels of true autocorrelation.
 We therefore conclude that increased recruitment autocorrelation, or mis-specifying recruitment autocorrelation, has relatively little impact on the precision and accuracy of estimates of spawning biomass during the period with information to estimate recruitment deviations, given an otherwise correctly specified model.
-However, increased autocorrelation leads to a large increase in AARE during the forecast period (years 81-100), such that AARE is 0.2-0.26 when autocorrelation is 0.9.
+However, increased autocorrelation leads to a large increase in AARE during the forecast period (years 81-100), such that AARE is 0.20-0.26 when autocorrelation is 0.9.
 All estimation methods have an AARE of 0.1 during the forecast period when recruitment is not autocorrelated, but when ρ is high (ρ=0.75 or 0.9) the “True” and “External” methods have lower AARE (0.17-0.18 and 0.20-0.21) than the “Zero” method (0.19 and 0.26).
 All estimation methods have a small positive bias in spawning biomass during the forecast period when autocorrelation is 0.75 and even more so when autocorrelation is 0.9.
-Exploratory analysis indicates that this bias arises due to the nonlinear stock-recruitment function, i.e., because calculating forecasts based on the mean of the stock-recruit function is not identical to the expectation of the forecast due to this nonlinearity.
+Exploratory analysis indicates that this bias arises due to the nonlinear stock-recruit function, i.e., because calculating forecasts based on the mean of the stock-recruit function is not identical to the expectation of the forecast due to this nonlinearity.

 Finally, we illustrate 50% forecast interval coverage for each estimation method, defined as the proportion of simulation replicates where true spawning biomass falls within a 50% forecast interval (Fig. 6).
 A well-performing estimation method will have nominal coverage probability, i.e., 50% of simulation replicates will fall within the 50% interval.
 When autocorrelation is absent (Fig. 6, column “0.00”), all estimation methods have approximately nominal coverage, although they exhibit less-than-50% coverage (indicating too narrow of forecast intervals) in years 84-87.
 When ρ is fixed at its true value (Fig. 6, top row), coverage remains close to 50% for all levels of true autocorrelation.
 However, increasing true autocorrelation leads to a large decline in coverage for the “Zero” estimation method (Fig. 6, 2nd row).
 Coverage is close to 20% in year 90 for this estimation method (only 10 years into the forecast period) when true autocorrelation is 0.75, and is approximately 10% in this year when true autocorrelation is 0.9.
 By contrast, coverage is slightly smaller than 50% for the external estimation method when true autocorrelation is 0.75 or 0.9.
 We therefore conclude that external estimation substantially improved forecast interval performance relative to a model that neglects autocorrelated recruitment.
 Coverage was similar for a 75% forecast interval, though more variable and less optimistic (Fig. 6, open circles).
+Coverage was less than expected for all estimation methods in the “less-information” scenario (Fig. 7).

 4. Discussion